dwavesystems/dwave-ocean-sdk/examples/min_vertex.rst

 The real-world application for this example might be a network provider's routers interconnected by fiberoptic cables or traffic lights in a city's intersections.
 It is posed as a graph problem; here, the five-node star graph shown below.
-The solution to this small example is obvious (the minimum set of vertices that touch all edges is node 0), but the general problem of finding such a set is NP hard.
+Intuitively, the solution to this small example is obvious --- the minimum set of vertices that touch all edges is node 0, but the general problem of finding such a set is NP hard.

 .. figure:: ../_static/minVertexS5.png